-If you are new to cichlids here is a guide to help you know what to expect when ordering from our store.
-Here are some general guidelines:
+If you're new to cichlids, we've prepared a comprehensive guide to help you understand what to expect when ordering from our store.
+Here are some essential pointers:

-- Haps color up much later than peacocks and mbunas
+- Haps typically develop their full coloration later than peacocks and mbunas.

-- 1.75-2.25'' Unsexed Juveniles: These fish are still too young to sex so males and females are identical and still nearly colorless.
+- 1.75-2.25" Unsexed Juveniles: These fish are still too young to determine their gender, so males and females look identical and lack significant coloration.

-- 4"+ Males: This size will get you the best color.
-These fish are sexually mature and large enough to show good color even when they are not the most dominant fish in the tank.
+- 4"+ Males: This size range showcases the best coloration.
+These fish are sexually mature and sufficiently large to display vibrant colors, even if they aren't the most dominant individuals in the tank.